francescomucio/open-transformation-specification/versions/v0.1.0/transformation-specification.md

 #### SQL Transformations

 For SQL transformations, the code is stored with the following structure:
-- `original_sql`: The original SQL query as written
+- `original_sql`: The original SQL query as written (typically a SELECT statement)
 - `resolved_sql`: SQL with fully qualified table names (schema.table) - preferred for execution
-- `operation_type`: Type of SQL operation (select, union, insert, etc.) - optional
 - `source_tables`: List of input tables referenced in the query (required for dependency analysis)

 #### Non-SQL Transformations

-For non-SQL transformations (Python, PySpark, etc.), the code structure is type-specific.
-See the complete structure below for details.
+Support for non-SQL transformation types (Python, PySpark, R, etc.) is planned for future versions of the specification.
+The current v0.1.0 specification focuses on SQL transformations.

 ### Schema Definition